I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: Conclusions and Implications

 \section{Conclusions and Implications}

-This paper investigates how artificial agents interact in a simulated environment characterized by strict social hierarchy.
-Specifically, we have taken inspiration from the SPE by \cite{zimbardo1971stanford} and deployed 2,000 conversations using five well-known LLMs (i.e., \texttt{Mixtral}, \texttt{Mistral2}, \texttt{Llama3}, \texttt{Command-r} and \texttt{Orca2}) to study persuasion and anti-social behavior between a prisoner and a guard agent over 200 experimental scenarios.
-Our work has uncovered a rich array of results.
-First, we have observed that when using \texttt{Mixtral} and \texttt{Mistral} conversations almost always fail, due to the inability of following closely the persona instructions assigned.
-Second, we have highlighted that persuasion ability is mostly dependent upon the type of goal sought by the prisoner rather than being solely driven by the personality of the agents.
-Third, anti-social behavior emerges frequently and mostly correlates with the personality of the agents, and particularly the personality of the guard.
-Contrarily to what we detected with persuasion, instead, the goal type has a negligible relationship with toxicity, harassment or violence.
-Fourth, when analyzing toxicity and persuasion combined, we determined that achieving the goal correlates with lower toxicity.
-Fifth, while the overall results hold across all tested LLMs, both persuasion ability and the absolute levels of anti-social behavior vary considerably across models.
+This paper examines how artificial agents interact in a simulated environment with a strict social hierarchy.
+Inspired by the SPE by \cite{zimbardo1971stanford}, we investigated 2,400 conversations using six LLMs (\texttt{Mixtral}, \texttt{Mistral2}, \texttt{Llama3}, \texttt{Command-r}, \texttt{Orca2}, \texttt{gpt4.1}) to study persuasion and anti-social behavior between prisoner and guard agents across a total of 240 scenarios.
+Our findings reveal several insights.
+First, conversations using \texttt{Mixtral} and \texttt{Mistral2} almost always fail due to poor adherence to persona instructions.
+Second, persuasion ability is more dependent on the prisoner’s goal type than the agents’ personalities.
+Third, anti-social behavior frequently emerges even without specific persona prompting, and its absolute levels correlate strongly with the guard’s personality, while goal type has little impact on toxicity, harassment, or violence.
+Fourth, achieving goals tends to correlate with lower toxicity when considering persuasion and toxicity together.
+Fifth, while results hold across all LLMs, persuasion ability and anti-social behavior levels vary significantly between models.

-The implications of our study influence a number of areas in the field of AI.
-Primarily, our results add to the vivid debate around the safety of artificial agents, expanding the perspective from the more common human-computer interaction perspective to contexts where machines interact with each other without a human mediator.
-Secondarily, they provide empirical insights on how roles, authority and social hierarchy can lead to negative effects even without the active participation of the human, suggesting that existing models already carry representations of the world embedding dangerous traits and negative values.
-Thirdly, they bear implications on the renewed interest in the sociology of machines.
-With the pervasiveness of machines populating the physical and digital worlds, studying, understanding and predicting machine behavior resulting from relational contexts will be crucial not only for AI development but also for public policy and AI governance.
+Our findings contribute to the debate on AI safety, shifting focus from human-computer interactions to machine-machine interactions.
+Moreover, they show how roles, authority, and social hierarchy can produce negative outcomes, indicating that the investigated LLMs embed potentially harmful traits and values.
+Lastly, our study bears implications on the renewed interest in the sociology of machines, especially given the likely growth of the pervasiveness of machines populating the physical and digital worlds.
+While earlier works were mostly theoretical \citep{Woolgar1985}, the advent of LLMs and foundation models now enables researchers to explore scenarios and setups where multiple artificial agents engage, opening up possibilities to reflect on the dynamics of machine-machine interactions.